Goal Kernel Planning: Linearly-Solvable Non-Markovian Policies for Logical Tasks with Goal-Conditioned Options: Introduction

-\textbf{Related Research~} This work has connections with several areas of research.
-The tLMDP and it's precursor, the saLMDP (yet to be discussed), are new members in the family of Linearly-Solvable Optimal Control problems \cite{kappen2005linear,todorov2009efficient}, and are inspired by recent hierarchical innovations for controlling over sub-problems \cite{jonssonhierarchical, saxe2017hierarchy, tirumala2019exploiting}.
-Research regarding goal-conditioned polices was introduced both in the context of RL \cite{nasiriany2019planning}, and in the context of model-based non-stationary control \cite{ringstrom2019constraint}.
-Ordered-goal tasks have also been recently proposed in RL for training agents with symbolic and temporal rules \cite{illanessymbolic,plmdp,cautiousRL,icarte2018using,lcnfq,lcrl,yuan2019modular,certified}.
-Policy-concatenation (stitching) has also been proposed as a means of skill-learning in the Options framework \cite{sutton1999between, fox2017multi, barreto2019option}, as well as Hierarchical Control \cite{peng2019mcp, ringstrom2019constraint}, and other schemes for concatenating polices such as policy sketches (using modular polices and task-specific reward functions) \cite{andreas2017modular}, or compositional plan vectors \cite{devin2019plan}.
-Lastly, a compositional Boolean task algebra was recently introduced demonstrating zero-shot transfer for non-sequential polices \cite{tasse2020boolean}.
+This work has connections with several areas of research.
+The saLMDP and TLMDP are new members in the family of Linearly-Solvable Optimal Control problems~\cite{kappen2005linear,todorov2009efficient}, and are inspired by recent hierarchical innovations for controlling over sub-problems~\cite{jonssonhierarchical,saxe2017hierarchy,tirumala2019exploiting}.
+Research regarding goal-conditioned policy \textit{ensembles} has been pursued in both RL~\cite{nasiriany2019planning}, and in model-based non-stationary control~\cite{ringstrom2019constraint}.
+Ordered-goal tasks have also been recently proposed in RL for training agents with symbolic and temporal rules \cite{illanessymbolic,plmdp,icarte2018using,certified,cautiousRL,hasanbeig2020deep,skalse1,skalse2}.
+Policy-concatenation (stitching) is used in Hierarchical Control~\cite{peng2019mcp,ringstrom2019constraint}, and~\cite{horowitz2014compositional} provide a continuous HJB approach for LTL tasks, but do not formalize a general algorithm for coupled transition kernels.
+Other policies concatenating schemes are policy sketches (using modular policies and task-specific reward functions)~\cite{andreas2017modular}, and compositional plan vectors~\cite{devin2019plan}.
+Lastly, a compositional Boolean task algebra was recently introduced demonstrating zero-shot task transfer for non-sequential policies~\cite{tasse2020boolean}. \tom{Furthermore, there are a number of other methods which have used options in the RL framework to stitch together policies to complete complex tasks}.
+Skill machines \cite{tasse2022skill}, as well as other frameworks have been used solve logical problems with decomposed policies \cite{chane2021goal} \cite{araki2021logical} \cite{leon2020systematic} \cite{liu2022skill} \cite{jothimurugan2021compositional}.
+However, these approaches general lack analysis of a full hierarchical Bellman equation.
+The approach that we put forth in this paper differs in that we are directly solving over a full Bellman equation by ``jumping" from sub-goal to sub-goal with option transition kernels to solve non-Markovian tasks in a subspace sub-goal.